Copper Dusky Blue (Candalides cyprotus)

 Range: Across western and southern WA, south-eastern SA, western VIC, NSW, and south-eastern QLD.
 Not in NT and TAS.

 Habitat: Heathland, open woodland, and shrubland.

-Despite having a fairly wide distribution range, the Copper Dusky Blue is a very local and uncommon species.
-Thanks to their orange-brown colour and characteristic dark patch, male Copper Dusky Blues are unmistakable.
-Females look somewhat similar to other Candalides species, but are relatively large.
+Despite being found over a fairly wide range across most of southern Australia, the Copper Dusky Blue is a very local and rarely seen species.
+Thanks to their orange-brown colour and characteristic dark sex-brand, male Copper Dusky Blues are unmistakable.
+The females look somewhat similar to other Candalides species, but are relatively large.